Paddle Board Weight Limits Explained: What You Need to Know

 -

-Slower movement – More drag in the water means less efficiency.
+Slower speed: More water resistance = less efficiency.

 -